ii) The Modal Argument Against Physicalism

-Firstly, Frank Jackson introduces us to the case of Fred.
-Fred can see two colours in a given areas; whereas we can see only one.
-The problem is that he's unsuccessful when it comes to teaching the rest of us the difference between red1 and red2.
-We can't make the distinction.
-Fred, therefore, concludes that “the rest of the world is red1 – red2 colour-blind”.
-The point is that Fred has a different phenomenal experience than the rest of us.
+Firstly, Frank Jackson introduces us to Fred.
+Fred can see two colours in a given area; whereas we can see only one.
+The problem is that he's unsuccessful when it comes to teaching the rest of us the difference between red-1 and red-2.
+We can't make that distinction.
+Fred, therefore, concludes that “the rest of the world is red-1/red-2 colour-blind”.
+The point is that Fred has a different phenomenal experience to the rest of us.
 He has the “ability” to distinguish two shades of red which we can't distinguish.

 “find out that Fred’s cones respond differentially to certain light waves in the red section of the spectrum that make no difference to ours (or perhaps he has an extra cone) and that this leads in Fred to a wider range of those brain states responsible for visual discriminatory behaviour”.

 The Modal Argument Against Physicalism

-“amount of physical information about another logically entails that he or she is conscious or feels anything at all”.
+“no amount of physical information about another logically entails that he or she is conscious or feels anything at all”.

 “But then what is it that we have and they lack?”

 “Not anything physical…”

-What is it Like?
+What is it like to be...?

 The Bogey of Epiphenomenalism